will-bryant/stb-tester/README.rst

 0 on success; 1 on test script failure; 2 on any other error.

-Test scripts indicate **failure** (the system under test didn't behave as expected) by raising an instance of `stbt.UITestFailure` (or a subclass thereof).
+Test scripts indicate **failure** (the system under test didn't behave as expected) by raising an instance of `stbt.TestFailure` (or a subclass thereof).
 Any other exception is considered a test **error** (a logic error in the test script, an error in the system under test's environment, or an error in the test framework itself).